The event had a good turnout

 The individual stories involved a backstory about life in Upper Canada two hundred years ago.

 Part of the backstory concerns the world history of warfare.

 One can say that much has changed in the technology and conventions of warfare in the two hundred years that have elapsed since the War of 1812.

-One of the stories Denise Harris shared concerns an Etobicoke militia member who lived into his nineties, despite injuries incurred during the war.
-In this soldier’s case, musket balls had caused multiple wounds; one muskey ball had remained lodged in his skull behind the ear.
+Denise Harris spoke of an Etobicoke militia member who lived into his nineties, despite injuries incurred during the war.
+In this soldier’s case, musket balls had caused multiple wounds; one musket ball had remained lodged in his skull behind the ear.

 The presence of the musket ball was especially aggravating for this individual, it was reported, when there was a change in the weather.

 What comes to mind is that as the technology of firearms evolved, nusket balls gave way to more powerful ammunition.
 The Etobicoke resident with the musket ball lodged behind his ear was fortunate, one can say, that in the War of 1812 musket rifles had not yet been replaced by rifles firing high-calibre bullets.